Cumulo-pro/Cumulo-Front-Chain/check_End-Points/README.md

 1. Fetch results from all 3 regional agents simultaneously
 2. Match endpoints by URL across regions
-3. Aggregate latency samples per region into `latencyByRegion`
+3. Aggregate latency samples per region into `latencyByRegion`, and smoothed samples into `smoothedLatencyByRegion`
-4. Compute `averageLatency` from valid samples only (null and >8s excluded)
+4. Compute `averageLatency` and `smoothedAverageLatency` from valid samples only (null and >8s excluded)
 5. Pass through `reliability` as reported by the agents
+6. For `checkedAt` and `lastSuccessAt`, take the most recent timestamp across the 3 regional samples
+7. For `pruning`, `corsEnabled`, `rateLimitHint`, and `tls`, take whichever regional sample is non-null closest to the most recent `checkedAt`, falling back to any region that has a non-null value - a single region temporarily missing one of these doesn't blank it out for the whole merged entry
-6. Cache the merged result for 5 minutes
+8. Cache the merged result for 5 minutes
-7. Expose at `/aggregate-rpcs` or `/aggregate-apis`
+9. Expose at `/aggregate-rpcs` or `/aggregate-apis`
-8. If a chain's validators file fails to parse on every region, the aggregator injects one synthetic entry (`name: "⚠️ Config Error"`) with the parser error in `detail`, so a broken config is visibly distinct from a chain with zero validators (RPC aggregator, since V4.1)
+10. If a chain's validators file fails to parse on every region, the aggregator injects one synthetic entry (`name: "⚠️ Config Error"`) with the parser error in `detail`, so a broken config is visibly distinct from a chain with zero validators (RPC aggregator, since V4.1)
+11. Also serves the [Smart Endpoint Selector](#-smart-endpoint-selector) routes (`/rank-rpcs`, `/best-rpc`, `/rank-apis`, `/best-api`), reading from the same cached, merged data - no separate fetch cycle

 ---